How to Create a Successful Trading Plan

 What’s your risk-reward ratio?

-You need to work out how much risk you are willing to make before you start placing trades.
 There is always a risk attached to trading the financial markets and some traders may take on more risk with the intention of making a larger profit.
 This is dependent on the trader and the situation.
 Traders calculate the risk-reward ratio and this is normally 1:3 or higher, which means the potential profit will be double the amount of the potential loss that could be made when placing a trade.

 To do this you just need to compare the amount you are willing to risk to the potential gain of the trade.
 If you are risking £200 then the potential gain would be £500.
 The risk-reward ratio, in this case, would be 1:4.